 Building height comparison game

 Play a building height comparison game with skyscraper examples, height boundaries, and links to scale modes.
+Play it directly on this page.

 This guide does not compare roof height, occupied floors, observation deck height, construction cost, city ranking, engineering difficulty, or whether a tower is the most famous landmark.
 The current game uses architectural height as the comparison metric.